Emek Elektrik Listed by bravox Ransomware Group

 On May 23, 2026, Turkish electrical equipment manufacturer Emek Elektrik appeared on the leak site of the bravox ransomware group, with the attackers claiming to have exfiltrated internal files during a ransomware incident.

 Public reporting indicates that bravox posted details of the Emek Elektrik breach on its dark-web leak portal.
 The company produces high-performance electrical equipment such as current transformers, voltage transformers, and disconnectors used in demanding industrial settings.
 Available reporting describes the incident as a ransomware attack in which internal files were taken before encryption or as part of the extortion process.
-The exact number of people whose information was exposed remains unknown, and the specific types of data contained in the stolen files have not been publicly detailed beyond the broad description of internal company documents.
+The exact number of people whose information may have been exposed remains unknown, and the specific types of data contained in the stolen files have not been publicly detailed beyond the broad description of internal company documents.

 May 23, 2026 marks the date the listing appeared on the bravox leak site, hosted at an onion address tracked by ransomware monitoring services.
 No independent confirmation of the data volume or sample files has surfaced in open sources at the time of writing.